AICoE/prometheus-anomaly-detector/README.md

 # prometheus-anomaly-detector-2
-A newer more update version of the prometheus anomaly detector (https://github.com/AICoE/prometheus-anomaly-detector)
+A newer more updated version of the prometheus anomaly detector (https://github.com/AICoE/prometheus-anomaly-detector-legacy)